aspose-ocr/Aspose.OCR-API-References/english/java/com.aspose.ocr/recognitionresult/_index.md

 ```

 Skew angle of the image.
+Will be calculated only in case PreprocessingFilter.AutoSkew()

 ### warnings {#warnings}
 ```